-Below are some Frequently Asked Questions about Solar Savings… and the Frequently Given Answers we provide about your utility company, performance and more.
+Below are some Frequently Asked Questions about How Does Solar Energy Work?… and the Frequently Given Answers we provide about your utility company, performance and more.

 In some ways, nothing changes.
 You’ll still be connected to your utility grid and maintain your relationship with your current local utility company.
 On days when your residential or business solar system produces more electricity than you’re using, your utility will automatically credit your account.
 At night, and on days when your home uses more electricity than your system is producing, through Net Metering, you’ll use up those credits and draw electricity from the grid.
 This occurs automatically in the background while you continue to use all of your electrical appliances as you always have.
 You’ll also still have a bill from your utility company, but you’ll smile when you see it’s much smaller.